julian-hecker/learning/coltsteele/05-css-intro/README.md

     - element selector: selects all elements with tagname
     - class selector: selects all elements with class name
     - id selector: selects element with id.
+- complex selectors
+    - *, selects all elements.
+    - descendant selectors, `p a`, any `a` element that is descendant of `p`.
+    - child selector, `p > a`, any `a` that is a direct child of `p`.
+    - adjacent selector, `p + a`, any `a` that is next to `p`.
+    - attribute selectors, `a[href=""]`, any `a` with `href` attribute empty.
+    - nth of type, `p:nth-of-type(3)`, selects the 3rd `p` element in a list.
 - Style selected elements
     - many properties to style html
     - common properties
         - color: {hex value, keyword, or rgba value}
+- Specificity, overriding
+    - CSS Rules with higher specificity override those with lower specificity, and rules with same or greater specificity will override rules that come earlier in the stylesheet.
+    - Specificity order: *, tag, class, id, inline, !important
 - Chrome dev tools
     - allows ispection of elements, sources, css, etc.